wtsi-npg/npg_conda/README.md

 * Build artefacts are separated into sub-packages.
 For a typical package written in C and named `example`, these would be:

-  * `example-bin` containing executables and their documentation, such as manpages.
+  * `example` containing executables and their documentation, such as manpages.

   * `libexample` containing the example libraries (static and shared).